Coros Vertix 2 review (early verdict): serious Garmin Fenix 6 rival with dual-GPS and epic battery life

-I was one of the lucky few who get to spend a little bit of quality time with the new Coros Vertix 2 before its launch on 17 August 2021.
-Needless to say, using a wearable as powerful as the Vertix 2 for only 24 hours or so didn't allow me to perform an in-depth analysis of this monster of a watch.
+I was one of the lucky few who get to spend a little quality time with the new Coros Vertix 2 before its launch on 17 August 2021.
+When I say little, I mean little: 24 hours or so isn't quite long enough time for anyone to perform an in-depth analysis of a watch feature-rich as the Vertix 2.
 Still, based on my limited interaction with the watch, I'm as impressed as I was when I first tested the Garmin Fenix 6 Pro.

 The comparison with Garmin's top dog outdoor watch is no mistake: put the Vertix 2 side by side with the Fenix 6 Pro Titanium, and it will be hard to tell the difference (see some images below).
 Of course, I'm exaggerating a bit here, but both watches indeed try to occupy the same space on the wearable market, that is, 'rugged, overpowered smartwatches for people with huge wrists'.